CLASS-SZ/.github/profile/README.md

 pip install classy_szfast && git clone https://github.com/CLASS-SZ/class_sz && cd class_sz && pip install -e . && source set_class_sz_env.sh
 ```

-- Tip 1: If this crashes, check [here](#library-and-include-path-configuration) (this is **important**).
+- Tip 1: Ccheck [here](#library-and-include-path-configuration) (this is **important**).

-- Tip 2: If it still crashes and you are a Mac M1 user check [here](#tensorflow-on-mac-m1).
+- Tip 2: Are you a Mac M1 user?
+Check [here](#tensorflow-on-mac-m1).

-- Tip 3: If it still crashes try to install from [source](#for-developers) (use tip 1 and/or 2 from above if needed).
+- Tip 3: Try to install from [source](#for-developers) (use tip 1 and/or 2 from above if needed).

+- Tip 4: Does the problem seem to be related  to tensorflow or cosmopower?
+Check [here](#tips-for-cosmopower-installation)

-- Tip 4: If it still crashes, open an [issue](https://github.com/CLASS-SZ/class_sz/issues) and get in touch (we will aim to respond within 24h).
+- Tip 5: If it still crashes, open an [issue](https://github.com/CLASS-SZ/class_sz/issues) and get in touch (we will aim to respond within 24h).

-- Tip 5: We  strongly encourage to use a python virtual environment:
+- Tip 6: We  strongly encourage to use a python virtual environment:

 ```bash
 $ VENVDIR=/path/to/wherever/you/want/to/store/your/venvs